-Orchard Core CMS RC1 was recently released, and in addition to upgrading client websites, we upgraded our Orchard Core CMS website from beta 3 to RC1!
+Orchard Core CMS RC1 was recently released, and in addition to upgrading client websites, I upgraded my Orchard Core CMS website from beta 3 to RC1!
 This involved not only upgrading an Orchard Core setup recipe in the theme, but several custom Orchard Core modules.
 If you're an Orchard Core developer and haven't taken the plunge on upgrading to RC1 yet, you can expect a fair amount of manual effort 1) upgrading the website to support .NET Core 3.0 and ASP.NET Core 3.0, 2) upgrading the content definitions in your recipes, 3) modifying your custom modules to reference the newer versions of core modules, and 4) making small changes to your custom code based on changes to the underlying API.
-This should be the last of breaking changes, however, so we're expecting the upgrade from Orchard Core RC1 to production to be much easier :)
+This should be the last of breaking changes, however, so I'm expecting the upgrade from Orchard Core RC1 to production to be much easier :)

 .NET Core 3.0 and ASP.NET Core 3.0